InventiDevelopment/Automation-Framework/README.md

 - **Maven** 3.5+ (https://maven.apache.org/download.cgi)

 ### Installation
+Download resources and change the Maven project name appropriately to your project (not mandatory).
+Be sure to check all the corresponding POM files to correctly set up the project parent/child structure.
-Download resources and run following command in the project root folder:
+Later on you can try to run following command in the project root folder:

 ```
 mvn clean install